-SOGECLAIR is engaged in three "risk-sharing" contracts, in the framework of the Airbus A380 programmes in 2001, Airbus A350 in 2009 and Bombardier CSeries in 2011.
+Furthermore, SOGECLAIR is engaged in three "risk-sharing" contracts, in the framework of the Airbus A380 programmes in 2001, Airbus A350 in 2009 and Bombardier CSeries in 2011.
 To date, these are the only contracts involving financing by SOGECLAIR and a commercial risk for it shared with its customer.

 The contract relative to the A380 concerns the design and manufacture of floor structures for the aircraft nose section, in codevelopment with the ADM company.
-At the end of December 2015, the order book for the A380 announced by Airbus amounted to 317 firm orders and had suffered from the announcement of delays in the programme.
-But this does not in our view put into question the commercial viability of the programme.
+At the end of December 2017, the order book for the A380 announced by Airbus amounted to 337 firm orders.

-Our total deliveries at the end of 2016 stood at 239 (including 20 for the year).
-This programme has been the subject of an immobilisation of the development expenses engaged and has been fully amortised.
+Our total deliveries at the end of 2017 stood at 251 (including 12 for the year).
+The development expenses engaged have been fully amortised.

 The contracts relative to the Airbus A350 and Bombardier CSeries concern the design and production of composite parts for the aircraft via the AVIACOMP subsidiary created in 2008 with the MECAHERS group.
-Its holding was bought back by SOGECLAIR in 2016.
+Its shareholding was bought back by SOGECLAIR in 2016.

-On 31 December 2016, the overall economics of these contracts was considered positive.
+On 31 December 2017, the overall economics of these contracts was considered positive.

-At the end of December 2016, the order book for the A350 announced by Airbus counted 821 firm orders.
+At the end of December 2017, the order book for the A350 announced by Airbus counted 858 firm orders.
 The order book for the CSeries announced by Bombardier counted 360 firm orders.
 The deliveries of the first shipsets began in 2013.

 Detailed information is given in paragraph 1.3.3 of the consolidated appendix provided in chapter 20.3.2 of this reference document.
-Moreover, analysis of the group's contracts has made it possible to identify and make a provision for risks of loss on completion amounting to $\in$ 100 k.
+Moreover, analysis of the group's contracts has made it possible to identify and make a provision for risks of loss on completion amounting to €92 k.